CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Decide Who to Tell and When

 You might be tempted to shout “Just found out I’m pregnant!” from the rooftops.
 And, sure, snapping a picture of your positive pregnancy test and sharing it on social media will do the job, but announcing that you’re expecting a baby is a bit different than Instagramming your lunch.
-Many couples wait until after 13 weeks to make the news public, since that’s when the risk of miscarriage goes down significantly.
+Many couples wait until after 13 or 14 weeks to make the news public, since that’s when the risk of miscarriage goes down significantly.
 When it comes to close family and friends, you may decide it makes sense to spill the beans around six to eight weeks.
 As one expectant mom put it, “even if we did lose the baby, I would need my parents and close friends for support, so I’d be telling them either way.”
 Plus, you might want to loop in close family and friends not only so they can celebrate, but so they can also be understanding if you bewilderingly break down in a waterworks of emotions.

 Friends and loved ones can help you find your footing in this exciting new role of a lifetime.
 It takes a village, and creating that community can start now if you choose.
 At the end of the day, it’s completely up to you and your partner when and how you want to share the happy news.